mhogomchungu/media-downloader/README.md

 Features offered:-

-1. The GUI can be used to download any media from any website supported by installed extension.
+1. The GUI can be used to download any media from any website supported by installed extensions.

-2. The GUI offers a configurable list of preset options that can be used to download a media if they are provided in multiple formats.
+2. The GUI offers a configurable list of preset options that can be used to download media if they are provided in multiple formats.

 3. The GUI offers an ability to do unlimited number of parallel downloads.
 Be careful with this ability because doing too many parallel downloads may cause the host to ban you.